Screen Configuration: General Information

 When a form is created, a screen configuration of this form is empty.
 To define a workflow or to add configuration of components of a screen, you need to edit the screen configuration of the corresponding form.
 Some of the existing forms of MYOB Acumatica have predefined workflows, so their screen configuration is not empty.

-In this chapter, you will learn how to edit a screen configuration and start defining a workflow.
+In this chapter, you will edit a screen configuration and start defining a workflow.

 Learning Objectives